eoghanriley/storylite/README.md

-A new opinioated way to write your stories.
+A new opinionated way to write your stories.